-- While waiting for the grill to heat, divide the meat into 6 equal piles and flatten into 1-inch thick patties.
+- While waiting for the grill to heat, divide the meat into 6 equal piles and flatten it into 1-inch thick patties.

 - Once you’re done shaping the meat into patties, you can now proceed with grilling them.
 How you want them done will depend on your preference.

 - While waiting for your patties to cook, prepare the buns by piling up the lettuce, tomato, cheese, and pickles.
-Once your patties are cooked, you can simply add it on top of the cheese and vegetables and top off with the upper half of the bun.
+Once your patties are cooked, you can simply add them on top of the cheese and vegetables and top off with the upper half of the bun.